Jungle Fight: History

-Jungle Fight was founded by pioneering MMA fighter and long-time Brazilian Jiu Jitsu black belt, Wallid Ismail.
+Jungle Fight was founded by pioneering MMA fighter and long-time Brazilian Jiu Jitsu black belt Wallid Ismail and Japanese professional wrestler Antonio Inoki.
 The organization was created in 2003 and its first event was in Manaus, Amazonas.
 In 2006 there was an event in Slovenia, the first and so far only, Jungle Fight event held outside of Brazil.
 No events were held in 2007, but in 2008 it began to hold a series of events in Rio de Janeiro.

-Jungle Fight has been described as "easily the best promotion in all of Brazil or South America, for that matter" by Sherdog.com.
+Jungle Fight has been described as "easily the best promotion in all of Brazil or South America, for that matter" by Sherdog.com in 2010.
 In Brazil Jungle Fight is broadcast on TV Band, in the United States it is broadcast on ESPN3 and ESPN Deportes.
 In the Spanish-speaking Latin America, it is broadcast on ESPN.

 This MMA organization partnered with Rizin Fighting Federation for the RIZIN FIGHTING WORLD GRAND-PRIX event on December 29-31, 2015.
 The former Pride FC Heavyweight champion Fedor Emelianenko headlined the NYE Rizin FF main event.